loumonthjack/EmployeeEntry/README.md

-# EmployeeEntryWebsite
+# EmployeeManagementWebsite
 # Flask-SQLite-SQLalchemy-Jinja-Python
-EmployeeEntry Website that requires registation and validation of users, which then allows for adding, editing, and deleting of employee data
+Simple Employee Management Website that requires registation and validation of users, which then allows for adding, editing, and deleting of employee data

 Link:  https://EmployeeFlaskApp.PythonAnywhere.com